scattering-central/xrsdkit/README.rst

 Installation
 ------------

-This package is not yet distributed in any way.
-It can be downloaded from this repository as is.
+This package is hosted on PyPI.
+Install it by `pip install pysaxs`

 Contribution